MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-alternate-data-flow.md

 > [!NOTE]
 > When reviewing the output there should be 35 Entities/Views and at least 75 tables and no errors.

-## Prepare the Data Lake RetailSales Aggrege Measurement Directory
+## Prepare the Data Lake RetailSales Aggregate Measurements directory

 ### Back up your current RetailSales cube data from the Data Lake